Sloeber/arduino-eclipse-plugin/readme.md

  * Null analysis: Set all active (not greyed out) to Warning.
  * Potential programming problems: Set all to Warning.

-### Running the Plugin
+### Running Sloeber with local changes (Testing your stuff)

-Then running is very simple - just right click io.sloeber.core and select:
+Running is very simple - just right click io.sloeber.core and select:

 > Run as → Eclipse Application